-- Outriggers Inspect body outriggers and hardware for condition and securement.
-Make repairs if any body outrigger is cracked, loose or missing hardware.
-The vehicle shall be taken out of service until repairs are made if the originally installed (as required by manufacturer) outrigger is missing. - 4.
+- 3. Outriggers Inspect body outriggers and hardware for condition and securement.
+Make repairs if any body outrigger is cracked, loose or missing hardware. - The vehicle shall be taken out of service until repairs are made if the originally installed (as required by manufacturer) outrigger is missing. - 4.
 Braces Inspect for condition and securement of all chassis and body braces.
 Make repairs if there is a cracked brace underneath the body or bumper brace is broken, cracked, or missing. - 5.
 Skirts Inspect body skirts for securement and condition.
-Make repair if body skirt brace has cracked/broken sheet metal or mounting points. - Frame Rails Inspect condition of chassis frame rails, cross-members, and all hardware attaching points.
+Make repair if body skirt brace has cracked/broken sheet metal or mounting points. - 6.
+Frame Rails Inspect condition of chassis frame rails, cross-members, and all hardware attaching points.
 Make repairs if ONE bolt is missing from front cross member.
-The vehicle shall be taken out of service until repairs are made if:

-There are cracks in either frame rail or cross-member

-- There are any loose, missing rivet or other fastener securing a cross-member to the frame - Missing more than one front cross-member bolt.
+- There are cracks in either frame rail or cross-member - There are any loose, missing rivet or other fastener securing a cross-member to the frame - Missing more than one front cross-member bolt.